AleksandarPav/ParticleEffect/README.md

 # ParticleEffect

 The project simulates a particle fire effect.
+Run from main.cpp.
 Created 3 classes: Particle, Swarm and Screen.
 Used SDL API for the graphics output.
 Initialized every pixel with random direction and speed, which I updated in every frame.